CASE FILE #BLPD-1954-03-08-001

 Second Murders Committed

-Constance drowns her three more children, mirroring her previous crimes.
+Constance drowns three more children, mirroring her previous crimes.

 Jul 1, 1966